<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302049519983355&amp;ev=PageView&amp;noscript=1">

 Introducing Harriet Tubman

 Harriet Tubman is often considered synonymous with the Underground Railroad.
 Born on a Maryland plantation, Harriet Tubman escaped slavery to become one of the great heroes of the 19th century.
 The most famous "conductor" on the Underground Railroad, she courageously led many of the people she rescued from American slavery on dangerous journeys to safety and freedom in Canada.
-To expand your knowledge of Harriet Tubman and her contributions check out this fantastic podcast or full length film (Rated PG 13 - Crave subscription required).
+To expand your knowledge of Harriet Tubman and her contributions check out this fantastic podcast or full-length film.

 Activity Idea: Harriet Tubman took many risks before and during the Civil War; she also helped large numbers of people.
 Create a Venn Diagram, poster, or graphic organizer comparing Harriet Tubman to a contemporary woman who has taken risks and helped many people.
 Some examples for comparison may include Malala Yousafzai, Aung San Suu Kyi, Mae Jemison or Ellen Johnson Sirleaf.